Overview for visitors to Belize City cruise port: anchoring and terminal. Things to do, shore excursions, sightseeing and how get around.

 - Great Blue Hole

-The Mesoamerican Reef is the second largest on the planet and a stunning place for cruise travelers to snorkel, scuba dive, or fishing.
+The Mesoamerican Reef is the second largest on the planet and a stunning place for cruise passengers to snorkel, scuba dive, or fishing.
 You may also have guided encounters with sharks, rays, and sea turtles.
 For those that enjoy secluded beaches, Belize is a stunning cruise destination.

 Distance from cruise port: 28.18 nautical miles (52.18 km).